BBVA celebrated its dads with a Fuckup Nights event about failures and learnings in fatherhood. Honesty, humor and real connections.

 "I felt like I was wearing a mask," he shared.
 Today, presence takes priority over everything else.

-Emiliano shared how fatherhood became an uncomfortable mirror that forced him to reevaluate his professional decisions.
+For Emiliano, fatherhood became an uncomfortable mirror, forcing him to reevaluate his professional choices.

 During a hyper-demanding phase of working in government, where he was expected to be on call 24/7, burnout hit hard.
 One poorly timed tweet, while working for Claudia Sheinbaum (now Mexico's president), became his breaking point: